cgwire/zou/README.rst

 Zou is based on Python and the `Flask <http://flask.pocoo.org/>`__ framework.

-You can use the pre-commit hook for Black (a python code formatter) before
+You can use the pre-commit hook for Black (a Python code formatter) before
-commiting:
+committing:

 .. code:: bash